PatrickEGorman/NLPSolver/Readme.md

 ## Input

-The program takes in a second degree objective function in terms of variables x,y,z
+The program takes in a second degree objective function in terms of variables x,y,z.
+It works best with second degree functions that have a max or a min.
+It may or may not work with higher degree functions.
+It can detect if a second order function has a saddle point but will likely not get the correct location of the saddle.

-It also takes in a single constraint of the form g(x,y,z)-b which is assumed to equal 0
+It also takes in a single constraint of the form g(x,y,z)-b which is assumed to equal 0.
+This program has only been tested with first order constraints so performance with higher order constraints is not guaranteed.

-Finally, it takes a tolerance level for the approximation
+Finally, it takes a tolerance level for the approximation.
+The program will run until this tolerance is achieved.

 It is important to note that the recognized code for an exponential is ```**``` and not ```^```.
+In the case of 2 terms being multiplied together a ```*``` symbol is required.
+The program will not recognize any variables other than x,y, and z, however not all 3 variables are required to be included.
 The program is only guaranteed to work with second degree polynomials with a min or max in terms of x, y and z variables, and a linear constraint equal to 0.

 ## Output

-It prints out a calculated extreme point within a specified tolerance
+It prints out a calculated extreme point within a specified tolerance and all steps taken to calculate the extreme point as well as the value of the penalty coefficient u.

-It also prints out whether the point is a max or a min
+It also prints out whether the point is a max or a min.
+It can detect if a function has a saddle point, but is not accurate in determining the actual location of the saddle.

 ## Running The App